Do I need a licence to harm (including shoot) kangaroos?

 There are 2 ways to provide your records:

-- Complete the record sheet you received when you were granted your licence and submit it to your local NPWS office by email, post or in person.
+- complete the record sheet you received when you were granted your licence and submit it to your local National Parks and Wildlife Service office by email, post or in person

-- Call your local NPWS office and provide the records over the phone.
+- call your local National Parks and Wildlife Service office and provide the records over the phone.